chrplr/PCBS/docs/coding-exercices.rst

 number he has is mind is larger), ‘-’ (if it is smaller), ‘y’ (if the guess is correct)

-Check my solution at `computer-guess-a-number.py <../solutions-to-exercices/computer-guess-a-number.py>`
+Check a solution at :download:`computer-guess-a-number.py <../solutions-to-exercices/computer-guess-a-number.py>`

 Lists